shawon-crosen/teleport-challenge/design.md

 ### POST
 `/processes/run`
+`/processes/stop/<pid>`

 ### GET
 `/processes/status/<pid>`
 `/processes/output/<pid>`

 The POST to run the command will return the process identifier for the command issued to the client, which will be used for the GET requests for status and output.

 ### Future Improvements
 * Run the server in a separate environment, such as kubernetes, which can allow for defining high availability through replicaSets and would move the API out from the domain of the operating system being managed
 * Utilize some kind of data store (relational or not) to track processes instead of relying on the pid
 * Include resource management of some kind to keep clients from over-taxing the operating system commands are running on
+* Scope processes to users that map back to the clients on the operating system

 ## Server Authentication